 - Computer Skills

 As the subjects or topics are the same for Clerical, PO or Specialist Officers, you can prepare for all the 3 exams at once.
 Clerical and PO exams are conducted twice every year while Special Office is conducted once a year.
-Hence, there is ample amount of time to prepare.
+Hence, there is an ample amount of time to prepare.

 3. Practice as much as you can: